TheMrityunjayPathak/CovidPandemicAnalysis/README.md

 I made this Covid-19 Pandemic Report in PowerBI with my own Dataset Covid Cases and Death World Wide.

-📝 Report has Multiple Section's from where you can manage the Data, Like:
+📝 Report has Multiple Section's from where you can manage the Data, Like :

 1️⃣ Report Data can be sliced by Country to show Data of that particular Country.